-There are many Six Sigma metrics and/or measures of performance used by Six Sigma practitioners.
-In addition to the ones we’ll cover here, several others (Sigma level, Cp, Cpk, Pp, Ppk, takt time, cycle time, utilization etc.) will be covered in other articles.
-The Six Sigma metrics we will cover in the next two articles will be:
+Six Sigma practitioners use many Six Sigma metrics and/or measures of performance.
+In addition to the ones we will cover here, several others (Sigma level, Cp, Cpk, Pp, Ppk, takt time, cycle time, utilization, etc.) will be covered in other articles.
+The Six Sigma metrics of interest in the Define phase are:

 - DPU = D/U

 For example, if a process step produces 65 defects for every 600 units, then:

 - DPU = 65/600 = 0.1083 or 10.9%.

 DPMO, or Defects per Million Opportunities, is one of the few important Six Sigma metrics you should get comfortable with if you are associated with Six Sigma.
 Remember that Six Sigma represents 3.4 defects per million opportunities?

 To understand DPMO, it is best if you first understand both the